trickstercache/trickster/docs/new-changed-2.0.md

 2.0 continues to improve the Trickster project, with a ton of new features, bug fixes, and optimizations.
 Here's the quick rundown of what's new and improved:

-- we now use YAML for configuration, and provide [tooling](http://github.com/trickstercache/tricktool) to migrate a 1.x TOML configuration
+- Trickster 2.0 uses YAML for configuration instead of TOML.
 - example configurations are relocated to the [examples](../examples/conf) directory
 - the [Trickster docker-compose demo](../examples/docker-compose) has been relocated to the examples directory and updated to use latest version tags
 - we now use a common time series format internally for caching all supported TSDB's, rather than implementing each one separately